LaurentVeyssier/Sentiment-analysis-using-sentiment-words-dictionaries/README.md

 In this example, the two sentences are dealing with the same topic: There is a piece of legislation in congress that would let one branch of government carry out a new authority.
 But the opinion expressed in (1) is negative while the opinion in (2) is positive.
 This difference is **sentiment analysis**.

 If we look at the topic of these sentences, we would see exactly the **same content**, characterized by the content words in yellow.
-If we looked at the form of these sentences, we would see exactly the **same function words**, highlighted in yellow.
-The only difference between these two sentences is the **sentiment words**.
+If we looked at the form of these sentences, we would see exactly the **same function words**, highlighted in green.
+The only difference between these two sentences is the **sentiment words** colored in purple.